Thursday, February 27, 2025

 the dark, undisturbed grave

-where robbers could not reveal my bones or my heart.
+where critics could not take my bones nor heart.

 Hurricanes do not apologize for their strength

-so I never apologized to you for getting carried away.
+so I never apologized for getting carried away.

-I was a hurricane wadded up inside of a little peasant girl.
+I was a hurricane wadded up inside a little peasant girl.

 Everything, including love